OracularIS/smartdashboard/docs/01-product-overview.md

 # 1) Product Overview

-**Smart Dashboard** helps you visualize business/operational data as interactive charts and tables.
+**Smart Dashboard** is a lightweight KPI and operational dashboarding tool.

+It is a **push-based** system:

+- You push data from your systems (via API)
+- Smart Dashboard stores it per tenant and displays it as charts or tables

 It is designed for:

 - Teams that want an easy way to view dashboards without building custom UI.
-- Integrations that send periodic data updates (XML/JSON) from an external system.
+- Integrations that push periodic data updates (JSON recommended; XML supported for legacy).
 - Organizations that require **tenant isolation** (each tenant’s data is separated).

 ## Key Concepts